Message Bar

 The benefits of a coordinated regional planning approach assist decision-makers in defining vulnerability problems, achieving long-term resilience, and addressing multiple concerns with individual strategies.
 With rising interest among MPO and partner agencies across the state in resiliency issues and the potential for increased funding for resiliency projects through the PROTECT program, B&L can assist our clients by providing them with a model they can follow when developing their own resilience improvement plans.

-For more information on Transportation Resiliency, contact B&L’s Transportation Engineer, Alex Kerr, or our Sustainable Planning & Design team member, Jayme Breschard.
+For more information on Transportation Resiliency, contact B&L’s Alex Kerr or Jayme Breschard.